noaione/yuusha-shoukan-ln/sources/v10/chapter4.md

 [Yes.
 However, my partner... my best friend laughed at my distress, telling me “Idiot.
 Just because you acquired power exceeding human intellect, you think you’re a God?
-How stupid.”... and treated me no differently than she ever did before.
+How stupid.” ...and treated me no differently than she ever did before.
 My little sister and my friends were also the same.
 They naturally laughed at me, as if they were telling me that no matter what kind of being I’ve become, I will still be me.]